petkaantonov/bluebird/CONTRIBUTING.md

 # Contributing to the library

+Contributions are welcome and appreciated.
 See the [Contribution Page](http://bluebirdjs.com/docs/contribute.html) on bluebirdjs.com